SirBramble/The-Macruwu/README.md

 ### With Hardcoded Mapping
 The Keymapping can be set in the ```Mapping.cpp```.

 In order to write something over USB, you can use ```Keyboard1.write("something");``` But this only works for most normal characters like letters and sometimes other specialty symbols.
-You´ll have to try it out.
+You'll have to try it out.
 Things like Brackets or things that use Funktionkeys, will have to be set up manualy.
 This can eather be done, by sending the commands via the Tiny USB library directly, or by adding a new funktion to the Keyboard class.
 But look through the Keyboard class, as I may add more Funktions in the future.

 **Word of Warning:** If you do not have a US Keyboard, be prepared for some HID Code treasurehunting.
-I havn´t found a way to change the layout, so you eather have to find a Layout and redefine all the keys in the Library, or just try and hope you find what you need.
+I havn't found a way to change the layout, so you eather have to find a Layout and redefine all the keys in the Library, or just try and hope you find what you need.
 If you have a German Keyboardlayout set, you can referance the code for some mappings.

 ## Bugs
 Yes

 ## Further documentation
 I recomend reading the documentation by earlephilhower https://github.com/earlephilhower/arduino-pico.
 It´s a far better than this clusterfuck, but feel free to look through the code.

+And in case you didn't read the first 3 lines, you can find more documentation in the "Documentation"-folder.